Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

 \subsection{Motivation}

 The main purpose of this paper is to complement the results obtained in \cite{Englander:2004}.
-In particular, we study the growth/decay rate of the total mass of $X$ and weak extinction of $X$.
-Whereas in \cite{Englander:2004}, the local behavior of the mass has been shown to be intimately related to the generalized principal eigenvalue corresponding to the expectation operator, here we will show that the global behavior of the mass is linked to another important quantity, the $L^{\infty}$-bound for the semigroup.
+In particular, we study the growth/decay rate of the total mass of $X$ and weak extinction\footnote{Some authors prefer to say that $X$ `extinguishes.'} of $X$.
+Whereas in \cite{Englander:2004}, the local behavior of the mass has been shown to be intimately related to the generalized principal eigenvalue $\lambda_2$ corresponding to the semigroup, here we will show that the global behavior of the mass is linked to another important quantity $\lambda_\infty$, the $L^{\infty}$-bound for the semigroup.